 a) To wait for Julie and her family to return.

 b) To wait for Rosie and her family.

 c) No reason was given in the passage.

 The scoring system for the ATSA test is very simple.
-Your results will be made available online and will fall into one of four groups:
+You will be able to access your results for the ATSA test online.
+They will fall into one of four groups: